cesaredef/cecast/README.md

    * `-r`: Reference human sample (default: _Mbuti_) used for lineage assignment. _Yoruba_ is another option, but it may not yield reliable results if it is also used as the contamination source.
 Example: `-c y`.
    * `-t`: Constraint on the split time range to save time (though the method is already fast).
 This should be done only after a first estimate to ensure the constraint is within plausible ranges.
 Example: `-t 70,100`.
    * `-c`: Constraint on contamination as for split times (default: _0,1_).
 Esample: `-c 0,0.2`.
+   * `-o`: Type of outgroup used to determined ancestry (default: use at least 3 out of 4 outgroup genomes).
+To be more strict and confindent on the ancestry, specify `-o CBGO` but this reduce the amount of sites (by ~17% in the examples above).
    * `-O`: Outputs all estimates and bootstraps if you want to look deeper at the results.